jenkinsci/appscan-plugin/README.md

 has been removed from Jenkins since version 1.0.10.
 The existing jobs that have Mobile Scan configurations must therefore be updated accordingly.
 - If you are unable to view the scan report on the Jenkins, first verify that the "Test Name" field.
 Test Name can't contain any of the following characters: \/:*?"<>|
+- When running a rescan of a Git repository scan via SAST rescan in Jenkins, the scan will not be executed on the ASoC server.
+Although Jenkins will display an error, the build will not fail.
+Instead, Jenkins will show the scan results and summary from the parent scan.

 ## Additional Resources
 - [HCL AppScan Enterprise: Jenkins Integration](https://www.youtube.com/watch?v=XctRBAd0HQc)